grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-http/11-expected-statuses.md

 > ### 🎉 New in v0.31.0

-Returns a callback to be used with [setResponseCallback](/javascript-api/k6-http/setresponsecallback-callback) to mark responses as expected based only on their status codes
+Returns a callback to be used with [setResponseCallback](/javascript-api/k6-http/setresponsecallback-callback) to mark responses as expected based only on their status codes.

 | Parameter | Type            | Description                                                      |